Skip to Content

 Ontario provides a charming setting for a relaxing getaway as the weather gets cooler and the leaves begin to turn.
 Ontario is nestled in east-central Canada for those unfamiliar with our beautiful province.
 It is home to breathtaking lakes, lush forests, extensive national parks, and the renowned Niagara Falls.
 With these 15 places to visit in fall in Ontario, it’s the perfect excuse to push for that final road trip!

 Our bias aside, Ontario is beautiful year-round.
 Still, the fall season offers awe-inspiring scenic views as the foliage turns from bright greens to vibrant yellows, oranges, and reds.
-From relaxing near a lake to tackling an exhilarating hiking trail, there are plenty of places to visit in fall in Ontario with loads of adventure.
+From relaxing near a lake to tackling an exhilarating hiking trail, there are plenty of fall getaways in Ontario with loads of adventure.

 Whether you’re heading on a fun family vacation or a romantic getaway in Ontario, a few spots are an absolute must to visit during the fall season.
 And as luck would have it, you’ll find them in this guide, as we’ve listed our favourite spots to visit during autumn in Ontario.